On the Other Side of Hedge Fund Equity Trades

+On the Other Side of Hedge Fund Equity Trades

     70 Pages Posted: 4 Jan 2019 Last revised: 19 Sep 2022

     Hedge funds earn positive ex-post abnormal returns and avoid negative abnormal returns on their equity portfolios when trading in the opposite direction of highly-diversified low-turnover institutional investors (quasi-indexers).
 This pattern is pronounced for short- and long-term holding periods, as well as if trading is conditional on return predictability associated with well-known market anomalies.
-It seems to be driven by the preference of quasi-indexers for liquid, high-market-beta stocks together with the ability of hedge funds to identify subsets of especially profitable trades.
+It seems to be driven by the preferences of quasi-indexers for liquid, high-market-beta stocks together with the ability of hedge funds to identify subsets of especially profitable trades.
 It remains pronounced when accounting for other determinants of hedge fund trades, such as stock liquidity, market anomalies, and major corporate events.
 Trading against other institutional investors or non-institutions does not result in abnormal performance for hedge funds.

     Keywords: Institutional Trading, Alpha, Market Beta, Market Anomalies, Quasi-Indexers, Hedge Funds